Gagasii/esp32-cam-web-server/README.md

 ## Features

--Uses web-server hosted by the ESP32-cam.
+-**Web Server Integration**: Hosted on an ESP32-CAM, enabling efficient and localized data management.

--Easily accessible using any device with WiFi.
+-**Wi-Fi Accessibility**: Easily accessible via any device with Wi-Fi capabilities.

--Cross-platform compatibility, a web application can be acces by any device that has a web browser.
+-**Cross-Platform Compatibility**: Operates as a web application accessible on any device with a web browser, regardless of the operating system.

--Allow the user to view real time nest data captured by the sensing module.
+-**Real-Time Data Monitoring**: Provides live updates on nest data captured by the sensing module.

--Can connect up to 10m.

--Has user authentication for system security.
+-**Secure Connectivity**: Supports connections up to 10 meters with user authentication to ensure system security.

--Allows user to download data stored in the Esp32-cam memory.
+-**Data Download Feature**: Allows users to download stored data directly from the ESP32-CAM's memory.

 ## Software and required libraries